ds2643/dfl/README.md

 # Current Standing

 This project is under active development.
 The following points detail the roadmap for the project's near future:
-1. Implement mutation function for floats.
-Is it possible to sample a domain of all possible floating point numbers?
-2. Trickle up typing: If user defined or complex types are abstractions composed of primitive types, is a general algorithm possible that maintains the structural integrity of such a container while validly mutating its contents?
+1. Trickle up typing: If user defined or complex types are abstractions composed of primitive types, is a general algorithm possible that maintains the structural integrity of such a container while validly mutating its contents?
+a.
+Start by implementing mutations for built-in derived types like arrays, dynamic arrays, associative arrays, and building up from there
+b. also consider separate "algorithm" for structs or classes, which may live outside the D type-system
-3. Ongoing building of tests as gross units of the tool are prototyped.
+2. Ongoing building of tests as gross units of the tool are prototyped.